FREQUENTLY ASKED QUESTIONS 2020

 A: Access to a computer and/or the internet is highly recommended.
-However, if access is not feasible we can accommodate those students.
+However, if access is not feasible, we can accommodate those students.
 Additionally, students enrolled in the program should have their own email address.
 Please provide a personal, not a school, email address.

 Q: What does a typical day look like?

-A: The program’s objective is for students to identify a problem in their school or community, and create an extensive plan for addressing that problem.
-Through various activities, lessons, reflection questions, quizzes, self-assessments, case studies, and museum tours, students will learn how to develop their ideas to create a plan of attack to address an issue in their communities and be part of a unique leadership experience.
+A: The program’s objective is for students to identify a problem in their school or community and create an extensive plan for addressing that problem.
+Through various activities, lessons, reflection questions, self-assessments, and case studies, students will learn how to develop their ideas to create a plan of attack to address an issue in their communities and be part of a unique leadership experience.